lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 - all letters are converted to lowercase,
 - and non-alphanumerics characters are converted to underscores "`_`"

-Let's look at the same old `/soc/uart@40002000` node, specified in the nRF52840's DTS file, and modified by the nRF52840 development kit's DTS file:
+Let's look at our favorite `/soc/uart@40002000` node, specified in the nRF52840's DTS file, and modified by the nRF52840 development kit's DTS file:

 `zephyr/dts/arm/nordic/nrf52840.dtsi`
 ```dts